onapte/autocomplete-word/README.md

-# Autocomplete System using Trie
+# Autocomplete word using Trie

 ## Overview